BlanchJe/testing-github-stuff/README.md

 git add "filename"   <-- make a version/stage locally (does not push it to github) git commit -m" message"  <--adds versioning control, descirbe what the changes were (does not push it to github)

+git push  <--publishes it to the git repository online